 Why do we do this?
 Because collaboration doesn’t have to end at the border.
 In fact, that’s often where new opportunities begin.
 “That’s often where acceleration starts,” says Paul Gosselink, Program Manager for New Energy Ecosystem Development at BOM.
 “I see every day how SMEs boost their innovation power and market position when they collaborate smartly.
 So dare to look beyond and take that step across the border.”

-How do we support in this?
+How do we support?
 BOM assists in partner selection, subsidy applications for feasibility studies, and bridging practical obstacles.
 "We notice that many innovative SMEs are willing, but don't know where to start," says Gerard Blom, program manager for ecosystem development in circularity at BOM.
 "We ensure they dare to take that first step."

 European Collaboration